-Yeah, I saw this and I also saw that, you know, all my Jewish friends smoked weed, all of these people who were doing this really interesting stuff in science where Jews, like there was a, there was like, like the Jewish summer camp, we’d smoke sort of Jewish youth group hangout.
-We’d crossover was omnipresent.
-It felt very hypocritical because we were getting to benefit from this, but nobody wanted to talk about the ills of, of the drug war.
-And the hypocrisy just nod at me.
+Yeah, I saw this and I also saw that all my Jewish friends smoked weed, all of these people who were doing this really interesting stuff in science were Jews, there was the Jewish summer camp, weed smoke sort of Jewish youth group hangout.
+Weed crossover was omnipresent.
+It felt very hypocritical because we were getting to benefit from this, but nobody wanted to talk about the ills of the drug war.
+And the hypocrisy just nodded at me.
 And I started to do stuff and get people involved after the legalization campaigns ended.
-And I started to, to have conversations and do interviews and, and host events and start to push back on the stigma within the faith community, which is sort of what led to this podcast and wanting to engage more people and thinking about these issues from a faith perspective or how does this, how do you, how does cannabis shape your engagement with your spirituality?
+And I started to have conversations and do interviews and host events and start to push back on the stigma within the faith community, which is sort of what led to this podcast and wanting to engage more people and thinking about these issues from a faith perspective or how does this, how do you, how does cannabis shape your engagement with your spirituality?
 Or how can you use your spirituality to engage in the civil justice work of ending prohibition, ending the drug war.
-So, you know, ideas like that.
-And then Josh and I have known each other for years and, and he was like, I have this stuff.
+So, ideas like that.
+And then Josh and I have known each other for years and he was like, I have this stuff.
 Let’s play with it.
-And I’m like, all right, let’s, let’s start playing.
+And I’m like, all right, let’s start playing.

 Donnell Alexander (09:42):

 Wait, let’s stop for a second.
-Can we have just talk about the stuff?
+Can we have Josh talk about the stuff?

 Yeah.
-So I came, uh, to this, um, because of two things.
-I like Roy grew up in a traditional Jewish household.
+So, I came, to this because of two things.
+I, like Roy, grew up in a traditional Jewish household.
 My mother is actually a rabbi.
-Uh, so, um, but I think like most, um, people my age who I know who were, who grew up in the traditional Jewish community that I grew up in, uh, they’re no longer connected to Jewish institutions today.
+But I think most people my age who I know who grew up in the traditional Jewish community that I grew up in, they’re no longer connected to Jewish institutions today.
 This was in Los Angeles.
-A young Jews I’ve found are not connected to these Jewish institutions like synagogues, etcetera.
-Um, and so I was trying to think of a way to sort of connect, uh, finding a way to find my faith, especially once I had children.
-And then the other thing that was happening for me is, uh, once I moved to Oregon and all my stoner camp friends that Roy talked about, we’re back in Los Angeles.
+Young Jews I’ve found are not connected to these Jewish institutions like synagogues, etc. So I was trying to think of a way to sort of connect, finding a way to find my faith, especially once I had children.
+And then the other thing that was happening for me is once I moved to Oregon and all my stoner camp friends that Roy talked about, were back in Los Angeles.
 I had a real hard time developing male friendships.
-And so what I discovered is that there is, um, a real connection between, you know, smoking with your friends and sort of building that community.
-And so what I really hope that we do at wondering Jews is it’s a conversation that you’re listening to of your, your two buddies, uh, just getting blazed together.
-Um, and if, and if you learn something about Judaism, that’s awesome.
+And so, what I discovered is that there is a real connection between smoking with your friends and sort of building that community.
+And so, what I really hope that we do at Wondering Jews is a conversation that you’re listening to of your 2 buddies just getting blazed together.
+And if you learn something about Judaism, that’s awesome.

 Donnell Alexander (11:00):

-Well no, that’s, you really do something very much like to very well educated cannabis, smart buddies talking about stuff.
-And um, I gotta say just as someone with three kids, I enjoyed that you are dads that a part of the mix for you guys.
+Well, you really do seem very much like 2 very well-educated cannabis, smart buddies talking about stuff.
+I gotta say just as someone with three kids, I enjoyed that you are dads, is that a part of the mix for you guys?

-Yeah, I think a lot of what we talk about has to do about how to sort of engage our, our children, you know, knowing that, um, our parents made a conscious choice to raise their children in Jewish households and then sort of having to deal with that ourselves.
-And uh, it’s a constant struggle.
+Yeah, I think a lot of what we talk about has to do about how to sort of engage our children, knowing that our parents made a conscious choice to raise their children in Jewish households and then sort of having to deal with that ourselves.
+And it’s a constant struggle.

 Yeah, absolutely.
-And for me, a hundred percent, I mean, we, you know, we, we record the episodes, you know, at 8:30 PM.
-So that’s after Josh can help put his kids to bed.
+And for me, 100%.
+We record the episodes at 8:30 PM, so that’s after Josh can help put his kids to bed.
 We are people who have full time jobs and raise kids, but this is a huge part of us being able to connect with the community and help foster and build a community.
 But the parenting stuff is there.
-There’s every aspect of your life.
-If you have kids, it feeds into everything, right?
-I mean, have you have three kids?
-You know how,
+There’s every aspect of your life, if you have kids, it fits into everything, right?
+I mean, Don you have three kids?
+You know how this is.

 Donnell Alexander (12:07):

-yes, I texted my kid in the middle of this conversation.
-Can I tell you I don’t want to beat the kid thing to death, but.
+Yes, I texted my kid in the middle of this conversation.
+Can I tell you I don’t want to beat the kid thing to death.

 Donnell Alexander (12:21):

 I want to beat my kids to death.
-But no, seriously, I think, um, I wonder your thoughts because I do think you’re pretty esteemed thinkers about the stuff.
+But no, seriously, I wonder your thoughts because I do think you’re pretty esteemed thinkers about the stuff.
 How do you see the parenting relationship changing in the new legal weed era?

 Donnell Alexander (12:39):

-Yeah, no, I mean I think, I think there’s so many facets to that question.
-Part of why I supported legalization had to do as a parent was, you know, if the party line is these substances do these things, which we know to be false, but we’re going to punish you as if it’s true.
-And I’m, and I’m at the same time trying to teach my kids to be critical thinkers in a world where they are literally being inundated with lies.
+Yeah, I think there’s so many facets to that question.
+Part of why I supported legalization had to do with the fact that I am parent, if the party line is these substances do these things, which we know to be false, but we’re going to punish you as if it’s true.
+And I’m at the same time trying to teach my kids to be critical thinkers in a world where they are literally being inundated with lies.
 I cannot be contributing to lying to them about shit.
-Right.
-You know, and so like they, I have a very honest relationship with them about this plant and the fact that it is for adults and then it has effect on your brain chemistry and there are reasons why you will wait, but you know, to understand that there’s safe and healthy ways to engage with it and still be a model, you know, person who works in and does all kinds of productive things in life.
+I have a very honest relationship with them about this plant and the fact that it is for adults and that it has effects on your brain chemistry and there are reasons why you will wait, but to understand that there’s safe and healthy ways to engage with it and still be a model person who works in and does all kinds of productive things in life.
 It’s part of their still grow narrative growing up.
-It’s a thousand million billion percent different than how I grew up, which is completely unaware of it until I was introduced and in high school to it.
-So it was a very different experience.
+It’s a thousand million billion percent different than how I grew up, which is completely unaware of it until I was introduced in high school to it.
+So, it was a very different experience.
 Josh has kids littler, so he’s probably hasn’t had as many conversations with them.

 I haven’t even spoke to my kids.